fnaumenko/isChIP/README.md

 This option is required.

 `-n|--cells <int>`<br>
-specifies the number of nominal cells, it is usually required.
+specifies the number of nominal cells.
-Each nominal cell corresponds to one passage through the reference chromosome(dual for the autosomes).<br>
+Each nominal cell corresponds to one passage through the reference chromosome (dual for the autosomes).<br>
-The convention is that this number assigns a greatest possible practical output by default (50% value of the foreground stated by `-G|--ground` option means 0% loss, which is unrealistic).
+The convention is that this number assigns a greatest possible practical output by default (50% value of the foreground stated by `-G|--ground` option means 50% loss, which is unrealistic).
-If you want to deal with a real number of cells, you should assign a real level of overall loss.
+To deal with a real number of cells, a real level of overall loss should be assigned.
-The important implication is that this proportionally increases the runtime.
+The issue is that this proportionally increases the runtime.
-For example, assigning 100 nominal cells with zero losses leads to the generation of data equivalent to 100,000 ‘real’ cells with a ‘real’ total loss of 99.9%, but in a runtime about 1000 times less (e.g. 10 seconds instead of almost 3 hours per chromosome).
+For example, assigning 100 nominal cells with zero losses leads to the generation of data equivalent to 100,000 ‘real’ cells with a ‘real’ total loss of 99.9%, but in a runtime about 1000 times less (e.g. 10 seconds instead of hours per chromosome).

-Since the total losses are difficult to estimate in advance, the inverse task, namely, determining the overall loss in a real experiment post-factum, looks more practical.
-To accomplish this, it is sufficient to select a model output with a peak density corresponding to the peak density in the actually observed data through several fast iterations with a different number of nominal cells and zero foreground level.
-Then the overall loss is calculated by the formula (1-n/N)*100%, where n is the number of nominal cells, N is the number of real cells in the experiment.

 Besides the number of cells, the program’s run time heavily depends on the parameters of fragment size distribution and size selection
 (see [Fragment distribution and size selection](#fragments-distribution-and-size-selection)).